neil7057/all-about-autism/README.md

 Links on all pages navigated to the correct pages as expeccted.
 External content opens in a new page.

 -   ### Quiz Testing
-Testing was performed to ensure that corrcet answers were highlighted in green with a tick and incorrect answers with an X, in red.
+Testing was performed to ensure that correct answers were highlighted in green with a tick and incorrect answers with an X, in red.

 Random question sampling is covered later in this document.